lazyfan/IMG-Siam/README.md

 ### Run the tracker on the specified sequence

-You can place the sequence you want to track in the `assets`, where the sequence *Boy* is placed for reference.
+You can place the sequence you want to track in the `assets`, where the sequence *video* is placed for reference.

 (OPTIONAL) There are three matting programs available: sbbm, lbdm, ocsvm, you can modify it in `configuration.py`